 - Net rentals = gross rentals – operating costs

-- Net rentals excludes electricity and water, and excludes recoveries from the landlord
+- Net rentals excludes electricity and water, and excludes recoveries by the landlord

 Note – there are no “hard and fast” rules in CRE generally (and, specifically, regarding the determination of net rentals by landlords).
 Prospective landlords can choose which expenses they include in their net rentals, and which expenses they push on to their tenants.
 The end lease terms and conditions are subject to negotiation** between all parties.